jahphetB/DBdataExtraction/README.md

 3) Filter Top-Selling Albums: Providing a filter option to display the top-selling albums, with the flexibility to specify the number of albums to be shown.

 For now, these are our initial goals.
-However, we have plans to expand the functionality of our code to make it versatile and adaptable for various customized purposes.
+However, I have plans to expand the functionality of our code to make it versatile and adaptable for various customized purposes.

 Getting Started:
 To code along with this project, follow these steps: